antontingstrom/tellstick/README.md

 #TellStick
-The library is used to controlling the Telldus-Core C library through Ruby.
+This is a Ruby wrapper for the Telldus Core C library, used to control a TellStick device.

 ##Installing the GEM
+Before using the GEM, make sure you have the Telldus Core C Library installed.

 `rake install`

 ##Example Usage